thosgood/this-weeks-finds/markdown/201-250/week212.md

     xy = -yx

-Also, in case you\'re wondering, bosons commute with fermions.
+Also, in case you're wondering, bosons commute with fermions.

 But already, most mathematicians reading this will be confused and unhappy.
 What does it mean for two particles to commute, much less anticommute?
 Does an apple commute with a grape?
-Here in the suburbs of Los Angeles almost everyone commutes, but that\'s not what we\'re talking about.
+Here in the suburbs of Los Angeles almost everyone commutes, but that's not what we're talking about.

 The whole idea of particles commuting or anticommuting only occurred to people after they invented quantum theory, where the state of any system is described by a unit vector in some Hilbert space.
-In quantum theory, if you have a system in some state x, and you check to see if it\'s in the state y, your experiment gives you the answer \"yes\" with probability
+In quantum theory, if you have a system in some state x, and you check to see if it's in the state y, your experiment gives you the answer "yes" with probability

     |<x,y>|2